 It was within a few months of her death that I bought my first genealogy computer software — a bare bones DOS based program that I don’t even recall the name of.
 Within roughly two years of her death, I put up my first personal web site which included some basic genealogy information mixed in with a sea of unrelated personal interests.
-The genealogy portion consisted mostly of family photos from a 1999 reunion at Aracoma Park in Mingo Jct.
+The genealogy portion consisted mostly of family photos from a 1999 reunion at Aracoma Park in Mingo Jct., Ohio.

 About the Banner Images